The program was originally developed in response to a nationwide shortage of skilled line workers, a demand that continues today.

 Admission Requirements

-2. Department of Transportation (DOT) physical examination.
-Applicants must complete and pass the DOT physical.
+1. Department of Transportation (DOT) Physical: Applicants must complete and pass the DOT physical.
 Applicants should contact their personal physician to fulfill this requirement.
 A copy of the completed DOT examination form must be submitted to the Admissions Office.
 Please keep your original card.
+If your physician is not DOT certified you can search for DOT certified physicians by area: https://nationalregistry.fmcsa.dot.gov/home.

 What is a Line Worker?